jon4hz/gsebuild/README.md

 ```

 With this configuration `npm run pack` includes `extension.js`, `prefs.js`, `metadata.json`, the `README.md`, and all LICENSE files.
+It also includes all gettext catalogs in the `po` directory and compiles them, to support extension translations (see above).
 The packed extension ZIP for upload to extensions.gnome.org gets written to the `dist/` directory.

 Note that `gsebuild pack` uses the `gnome-extensions pack` command under the hood, and thus requires `gnome-shell` to be installed.